-For each patient on each date of service, a physical therapist must provide and document all of the therapeutic intervention that requires the expertise of a physical therapist and must determine the use of physical therapist assistants and other assistive personnel to ensure the delivery of care that is safe, effective and efficient.
+For each patient on each date of service, a PT must provide and document all of the therapeutic intervention that requires the expertise of a PT and must determine the use of PTAs and other assistive personnel to ensure the delivery of care that is safe, effective and efficient.

 What is required for an initial evaluation?

-A physical therapist shall perform the initial evaluation of a patient.
+A PT must perform the initial evaluation of a patient.

-The physical therapist who performs an initial evaluation shall make an entry that meets the standards in the patient record and document:
+The PT who performs an initial evaluation shall make an entry that meets the standards in the patient record and document: